evelyndeathtrap/The-Real-Concord-tm-/README.md

 my (via phone) ID: 355088501781591 the operator, not "owner" i have a natural dreadlock and live in latvia (rn, 33, 408)

+my invention is compatible with all machines, devices, computers and satellites and hardwares